robert-chiniquy/languor/README.md

 416) "Zuliensis"
 ```

-### List every subspecies in the Wren family except for those under Troglodytes and Campylorhynchus (flatten sets and then subtract)
+### List every subspecies in the Wren family except for those under Troglodytes and Campylorhynchus (flatten sets and then subtract with -)
 ```
 $ lr '_Wrens - _Troglodytes - _Campylorhynchus'
   1) "Abbotti"